 Emma Faye went profoundly deaf at the age of three and has spent her life turning a disability into an ability.
 Emma Faye is an internationally known role model and public speaker for the (D) deaf and hard-of-hearing (HOH) community and Founder and Executive Director of Aid the Silent.

-Emma is an internationally-known role model for the deaf and hard-of-hearing (HOH) community and founder to nonprofit organization, Aid the Silent.
-Aid the Silent is a system of support for the different branches of: deaf ministry, deaf education, deaf research and deaf resources.
-The overall mission is to aid economically-disadvantaged deaf children and teens to reach their full, unlimited, God-given potential and to live life more richly by providing access to hearing and speech resources, ASL lessons, as well as ministry-related activities.
+Aid the Silent is a system of support for the four main programs of: deaf ministry, deaf education, deaf awareness and deaf resources.
+The overall mission of the non-profit is to aid economically disadvantaged deaf children and teens to reach their full potential and to live life more richly by providing funds to receive hearing and speech resources (hearing aids, FM systems, speech therapy), ASL lessons, ministry-related activities and education enrichment programs.

 Emma Faye created the campaign called #ShowYourAids to encourage the (D)deaf/HOH to be proud of who they are.
 The campaign went viral with 10,000s of people posting their hearing aids and implants all over the world – giving Aid the Silent a global presence.